MaayanLab/Workshop.io/pages/Instruction.md

 ## Collection

 With the collection, you can manage your file directories.

 ### Create Collection

-Click on `Create Collection` on left to create a new file directory.
+You can click on `Create Collection` on left to create a new file directory.
 ![img](./assets/images/lyme/collection_1.png) <br><br>

-Put the values on Collection settings.
+Now you will see the window for a new collection.
+You can put values on the below fields.
 - `Description`
 - `Name`
 - `Institution Logo`